 When school lets out each day, make sure to manage your time properly.
 Too much sightseeing may keep you up late doing homework, but too much time with your nose in a book won’t give you adequate time to practice what you’ve picked up at school.

-And lastly, when your course ends, although you may have to say arrivederci (goodbye) to Italy, it doesn’t mean you can’t keep what you’ve learned.
-Consciously decide to continue your studies and to bring home some of the good habits and new hobbies you picked up while studying Italian in Italy.
+When your course ends, although you may have to say arrivederci (goodbye) to Italy, it doesn’t mean you can’t keep what you’ve learned.
+Consciously decide to continue your studies and to bring home some of the good habits and new hobbies you picked up while you learn Italian in Italy.

 This way, you’ll be able to start right where you left off when your next adventure begins!

 And One More Thing...